Is this your first time visiting us?

 What happens after the service?

-We then have time to chat over a coffee or tea and some kind of nice treat .
-We’d love to meet you and Sean and the other members of staff are available to answer any questions you may have.
-We also have an information table and we have a welcome pack to give to all our guests so please drop by to pick one up.
+We’d love to meet you.
+Sean, our lead Pastor, and the other members of staff are available to answer any questions you may have.
+We also have an information table so drop by to find out more about our community and events.

 As a guest you are more than welcome to fully participate or to be a ‘fly on the wall’ – just sit and watch, whatever you feel comfortable with.